theblackcat102/theblackcat102.github.io/about.md

 3. I am not an AI researcher or profficient in ML.
 Just have some basic understanding in optimization, linear algebra and coding skills.

+4. Multilinguist : I speak in 4 different languages (English, Chinese, Cantonese, Malay) and many other different programming language as well.

 4. Donate me through [Buy me a coffee](https://www.buymeacoffee.com/theblackcat102) if you find my blogs useful.